 For copies of the guide, or to help support the initiative, please contact Silvia D'Addario at 905.898.6455 or toll free at 1.866.257.9776 ext.
 2284 or via email at SDAddario@yssn.ca.

 Newmarket Home Depot Volunteers Give Bedrooms at YSSN's Short-Term Crisis Beds Program a Makeover

 YSSN Receives OTF Grant to Help York Region Residents Living on Limited Incomes Find Local Resources

-The project was inspired by the popularity of YSSN’s current publication, York Region on a Limited Budget, a social service resource guide created in 1997 by YSSN clients (individuals with lived experience).
-Over the last twenty years, the guide has helped thousands of individuals living on limited incomes find the resources necessary to meet their basic needs.
+The project was inspired by the popularity of YSSN’s current publication, York Region on a Limited Budget, a social service resource guide created in 1997 by YSSN clients (people with lived experience).
+Over the last twenty years, the guide has helped thousands of people living on limited incomes find the resources necessary to meet their basic needs.

 “The majority of our clients live in poverty or low income environments, so it’s imperative that there is a means of connecting residents to resources.
 Although our current publication has been very successful, this project will help us increase awareness of and access to local services by meeting the growing technological and demographic needs of our community,” said Marie Lauzier, YSSN’s Executive Director.

 Local residents, social service agencies, businesses, municipalities, and key stakeholders will be invited to attend various public consultations in the coming months to help find the most appropriate means of communicating services to consumers.
 For more information about the project, to be a part of the consultation process or to become a partner, please contact Silvia D'Addario at 905.898.6455 or toll free at 1.866.257.9776 x.
 2284 or via email at SDAddario@yssn.ca.